vkuzdas/cc-bot/README.md

 # cc-bot

-repo for Bonus assignment 5
+Repo for Bonus assignment 5.
-client controlled bot on infected computer
+Client controlled bot on infected computer.

 ## How to run
 You can run each .py script right after cloning.
 Just make sure you run the **bot.py** before **controller.py**.

-### start-up
+## start-up

 1) Open two terminals, one in cc-bot, second in cc-bot/infected.
 2) cc_bot/infected$ **python3 bot.py**